 The Criminal Division processes criminal misdemeanor complaints that occur in Dayton.
-Over 4,000 such complaints were processed in 2022.
+Over 4,000 such complaints were processed in 2024.
 The division also records felony charges from a defendant arrest through preliminary hearing then transfers felony cases to the Common Pleas Court.
 Court costs, fees, fines, and bail are collected and disbursed according to law.
+A total of 1,054 expungements were processed through the Criminal Clerks office in 2024, with 919 being approved.

 The Clerk's Office provides 24 hours a day, 7 days a week bail service to ensure that due process is provided for all persons having business with the Municipal Court.
 Additionally, the Clerk provides countywide bail services for Montgomery County through a contract with the Montgomery County Sheriff's Office.
 On weekends, holidays, and after 4:30 p.m. on weekdays, citizens can pay tickets or post bond at the Montgomery County Jail, 330 West Second Street, Dayton.
-The bail clerks processed over \$1.3 million of bail in 2022.
+The bail clerks processed over \$1.9 million of bail in 2024.